-The Radiation Health indoctrination course provided by the Naval Undersea Medical Institute teaches the basic scope of radiation health programs, giving particular emphasis on the conduct and review of Ionizing Radiation Medical Examinations (IRME).
-The course is primarily intended for physicians, physician assistant, and nurse practitioners assigned to sea and shore based units that support medical readiness for ionizing radiation workers.
-Primary graduates will be qualified to conduct IRMEs, while physicians will additionally be qualified to review/countersign IRMEs completed by physician assistant and nurse practitioners.
+The Radiation Health indoctrination course provided by the Naval Undersea Medical Institute teaches the basic scope of radiation health programs, giving particular emphasis on the conduct and review of Ionizing Radiation Medical Examinations (RME) required for radiation workers within the DON.
+The course is primarily intended for physician, physician assistant, and nurse practitioners assigned to sea and shore based units that support medical readiness for ionizing radiation workers.
+Primary graduates will be qualified to conduct RMEs, while physicians will additionally be qualified to review/countersign RMEs completed by physician assistant and nurse practitioners.

-Course failures will either forfeit RHI certification or undergo remediation on Friday afternoon.
-Be prepared to change any Friday travel plans to Saturday in this case.
+Successful completion of the course will include passing a comprehensive final capstone assessment that includes a practical demonstration of understanding.
+Course failures will either forfeit RHI certification or undergo remediation.
 Assuming successful completion of the course, graduates are generally released Friday at the lunch hour (~1100).

 To reserve a seat in the course, call (860) 694-6461.
 You will be asked to provide the following information for registration purposes: